phatware/lstm-optimizations/README.md

 # New Activation function for ML

-## Alternative to tanh() activation function
+## A faster alternative to tanh() activation function

-I present a new activation function that may improve performance and reduce training time of LSTM RNN or similar networks that contain large number of neurons using tanh() activation function.
+I present a new activation function that may improve NN performance and reduce training time of LSTM RNN or similar networks that contain large number of neurons using tanh() activation function.
 This repo contains research materials on this new activation function.